guangheli12/guangheli12.github.io/_pages/about.md

 Hi!
 I'm Guanghe Li, a fourth year undergraduate at CS Department, Jilin University.
 I am expected to enter Tsinghua University, College of AI as PhD candidate in 2025 Fall.
 My research focuses on Reinforcement Learning, Embodied AI and Self-supervised Learning.
+If you're interested in my research, please email me at 3280939942@qq.com.

 # 🔥 News